alchemmist/blog/site/content/articles/battery-degradation.md

 ```
 Here we find `energy-full` and save to variable `ef`, find `enengry-full-design` and save to `efd` variable.
 On the end we divide them: `ef/efd`.

-After that calculate percent value, with `bc` *(ishell calculator for expression with float numbers)*:
+After that calculate percent value, with `bc` *(is shell calculator for expression with float numbers)*:
 ```sh
 echo "(1 - $(upower -i $(upower -e | grep BAT) | awk '\
         /energy-full:/ {ef=$2}\